HaniMohamed/Raye7/README.md

 ## Select Origin and Destination addresses:
   1) Selection from map

-    - ** Origin address ** press current-location button on the map.
+    -  Origin address: press current-location button on the map.
-    - ** Destination address ** long press on the required place on the map.
+    -  Destination address: long press on the required place on the map.

   2) Inserting Addresses manually helping with autocomplete provides by "google places".